Ruth W. Greenfield: Biography

-On November 18, 2022, a day after she celebrated her 99th birthday, the city of Miami co-designated the street where Ruth Greenfield lives as Ruth Greenfield Way.
+On November 18, 2022, a day after she celebrated her 99th birthday, the city of Miami co-designated the street where Greenfield lived as Ruth Greenfield Way.
 In December 2022 Ruth Greenfield received the FSMTA Breaking Barriers Award.
+She died in Miami on July 27, 2023, at the age of 99.
+On April 13, 2024, Ruth W. Greenfield was awarded (posthumously) the Parker Thomson Legacy Award by The Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
+Her son, Charles D. Greenfield, accepted the award representing her family.